University College offers both a Master of Arts in Education–Instructional Process, and Post-Baccalaureate Teacher Certification.

 The Post-Baccalaureate Certification program provides students who have completed a bachelor's degree with the course work necessary to obtain a Missouri teaching certificate.
 All course work is available through University College during afternoon and evening hours with the exception of student teaching, which is available during the fall (elementary) or spring (middle school, secondary, and K-12) semester.
 Required course work is taken for undergraduate credit.
 Certification through this program is available in the following teaching areas:

-- Secondary Education (grades 9-12): biology, chemistry, earth science, English, mathematics, physics, or social studies
+- Secondary Education (grades 9-12): biology, chemistry, earth science, English, mathematics, physics, or social science

 - Middle School (grades 5-9): English, mathematics, science, or social studies